Quick Links

 Students must have completed the following pre-requisite courses with a B- or higher prior to the start of the program in mid-May:

 All required health forms and documentation of the required current CPR certification (Basic Life Saving for Healthcare Providers through the American Heart Association or the American Red Cross) must be submitted by May 15.
-Applicants must be ready to begin classes in late May/early June.
+The next cohort of this program will begin in May 2025.

 The First Summer